sclamons/surface_crns/README.md

 The section of a manifest specifying the initial state of the surface begins with the line "!START_INIT_STATE" and ends with the line "!END_INIT_STATE".
 An initial state is specified in a comma- or whitespace-separated format, with rows separated by newlines and columns are separated by either whitespace or commas (either is acceptable).

-The contents of each cell in the grid are specified just as in the transition rule section.
+The contents of each cell in the grid are specified just as species in the transition rule section.
 The name used in the initial state section must exactly match the name used in the transition rule section, or transition rules will not be applied to that position.

 ## Colormap

-The section specifying a colormap begins with the line "!START_COLORMAP" and ends with the line "!END_COLORMAP".
+The colormap section of the manifest begins with the line "!START_COLORMAP" and ends with the line "!END_COLORMAP".
 The colormap determines the colors that will be used to represent each species, and can be used to group multiple species to be displayed as one color.
-The colormap is optional; if no colormap is specified, then colors will be assigned automatically.
+The colormap is optional; if no colormap is specified, then colors will be assigned automatically and each species will be labeled with its species name.

 A single species' color can be specified with a line of the form